mrgeneko/wealth-tracker/docs/services/LISTING_SYNC_SERVICE.md

 ## Purpose

 - Download/update listings into the local `config/` directory (NASDAQ/NYSE/OTHER)
+- Scrape crypto listings from Investing.com into `investing-crypto.csv`
 - Sync listings into MySQL (`ticker_registry`) using the existing symbol registry sync pipeline
 - Provide an HTTP API so other services (dashboard, ops tooling) can trigger syncs and lookups